 Average Credit Card Debt: Statistics and Solutions

 Many American households carry a substantial amount of debt.
-There is mortgage debt, student debt, and automobile debt to contend with, but these categories of debt deliver some benefit in exchange for the monthly payment, at least in theory.
+There is mortgage debt, student debt, and automobile debt to contend with, but these payments deliver some benefit in exchange for the monthly payment, at least in theory.
 Then there is credit card debt.
-Unpaid credit card balances often come with a high interest rate attached, and can wreak havoc on personal finances and budgets.
+Unpaid credit card balances often come with a high-interest rate attached and can wreak havoc on personal finances and budgets.
 It's tempting to label credit card debt the result of irresponsible spending, but it's not that simple.

 Many economic factors contribute to the increasing amount of debt being carried by households across the country.
 The cost of living continues to outpace income growth.
 As a rule of thumb, it should be a priority to pay down high-interest debt, including credit card debt.
-As interest rates rise, so does the amount of interest you'll pay on outstanding balances on cards with high interest rates, cutting into your monthly budget and ability to retire this type of debt.
+As interest rates rise, so does the amount of interest you'll pay on outstanding balances, cutting into your monthly budget and reducing your ability to retire this type of debt.